indygreg/clitest-rs/README.md

 different file syntax or accept machine proposed changes to expectations defined in the test files.

+## Embrace the Concept of the Shell Without an Actual Shell

+While it could be useful to execute tests in a shell (like bash, zsh, or even nushell), we reject the existence of an explicit shell during test execution (unless end-users opt into it).

+Practical experience with Mercurial and cram demonstrated there are too many sharp edges with actual shells.
+At the least you need a shell binary on every machine under test.
+And the shell version/features needs to behave the same on all systems.
+This can be difficult, especially on Windows.

+A fully embeddable shell (like Nushell) could be a viable alternative.
+But now we're externalizing knowledge of a specific shell onto our end-users.

+End-users are opinionated about shells.
+Bash.
+Zsh.
+Powershell.
+We don't want to pick sides in this debate.

+But shells are useful.
+Variables.
+Pipes.
+Redirection.
+Control flow and loops.
+Builtin commands (like `cd` and `echo`).
+Background process execution.

+We want to expose some of the features of shells without using an actual shell.
+Make the user think they have a shell for common functionality to test command invocations but don't let them juggle chainsaws.

 ## TODO

 Here are some ideas for the test format and execution semantics that we'd